vittunyuta-aom/IPScaner/README.md

 ### **Analysis Page**

-#### There are 2 chart, first chart is between the number of online devices and time,
-#### second chart is between IP addresses and duration of each IP addresses.
+There are 2 chart.
+The first chart is between the number of online devices and time.
+And, the second chart is between IP addresses and duration of each IP addresses.

 ![alt text](https://github.com/aommoaGitHub/IPScaner/blob/master/screenshot/analyze1.jpg)